 When you click the Search button, NA returns a list of tasks containing all the specified search criteria on the Task Search Results page.
-Refer to "Task Search Results Page Fields" on page 535 for information.
+For more information, see "Task Search Results Page Fields" on page 568.

 Note: When entering search criteria, your settings are lost if you change to a different page before running the search.